AMC Entertainment shares soar as much as 52%, hitting 4-year high

-(Reuters) -Shares in AMC Entertainment soared on Thursday, last up around 34% at $26.33 and the top volume trade on U.S. exchanges as investors on social media forums scooped up shares in the cinema operator, pushing its market value above $13 billion at the session high.
+Shares in AMC Entertainment (AMC.N)soared on Thursday, last up around 34% at $26.33and the top volume trade on U.S. exchanges as investors on social media forums scooped up shares in the cinema operator, pushing its market value above $13 billion at the session high.

 Trading volume and price gains accelerated in afternoon trading before hitting a session peak of $29.76 at around 2 p.m.
 EDT (1800 GMT) and then paring gains slightly.